 His run was however enough to secure a fresh two-year tour card as one of the top four ranked players outside of the top 64 on the one-year ranking list.

 Friends with fellow Antrim Ace Mark Allen, Brown has reached the last 32 stage of four ranking events and during the 2019/20 season scored impressive wins against top 16 players Stuart Bingham and David Gilbert.

 In 2018, Brown reached the final of the EBSA European Championship, losing 7-2 to England’s Harvey Chandler.
-He subsequently came through Q School in 2019 to return to the World Snooker Tour for the first time since the 2009/10 season.
+He subsequently came through Q School later that year to return to the World Snooker Tour for the first time since the 2009/10 season.